 1. upheaval by Jared Diamond

 Upheaval examines how societies respond in times of crisis.
-In doing so, author Diamond breaks down the insights from crisis therapy into why some people successfully navigate crises into 12 success factors.
-From this, he creates a series of fascinating case studies of how nations (Australia, Chile, Finland, Germany, Indonesia, and Japan) have emerged even stronger from existential crises such as civil war, foreign threats, or general malaise.
+In doing so, author Diamond breaks down the insights from crisis therapy into 12 success factors and explains why some people successfully navigate crises.
+From this, he creates a series of fascinating case studies of how nations (Australia, Chile, Finland, Germany, Indonesia, and Japan) have emerged even stronger from existential crises such as civil wars, foreign threats, or general malaise.

 At the end of the book, Diamond looks to the future.
 He outlines some of the biggest challenges currently facing the world – from climate change to political polarization – and considers how we can use the 12 Success Factors to address them.
 It shows that there are ways through the crisis.